Compression stockings: Gradient

 Vascular doctors and nurses may use special pads to ensure uniform higher pressure around the circumference of the ankle (to smooth out the irregular cross-sectional profile.)

-Self-prescription is reasonably safe assuming that the compression gradient is 15–20 mmHg, the ABI (for both legs) is >1.0 and that the stockings fit correctly.
+Self-prescription is reasonably safe assuming that the compression gradient is 15–20 mmHg, the ABPI (for both legs) is >1.0 and that the stockings fit correctly.
 "Firm" gradient stockings (20–30 mmHg and 30–40 mmHg) should generally be worn only on medical advice.

 Current research reports mixed results of compression socks on athletic performance.

 Knee-high versus thigh-high

 The graduated (gradient, graded) compression stockings and anti-embolism compression stockings come in knee-high and thigh-high length.
 A meta-analysis by Sajid et al. was done to compare knee-high and thigh-high graded compression stockings in regards of deep vein thrombosis prevention in medical and surgical patients.
 The analysis determined that there was a 6% risk of developing deep vein thrombosis when wearing knee-high stockings and 4% when wearing thigh-high stockings, but also found significant heterogeneity, and thus it concluded that there is not enough evidence that one length is superior to the other, and suggests that knee-high compression stockings should be the first choice for the deep vein thrombosis prevention in medical and surgical patients.

 Knee-high stockings are more comfortable, easier to apply, and wearing them increases patients' compliance with treatment.
 Knee-high stockings are easier to size for limb measurement than thigh-high compression stockings.
 Thigh-high compression stockings may create a tourniquet effect and cause localized restriction when rolled down.
 A study of patients treated for post-thrombotic syndrome, performed in Italy, revealed that redness and itching of the skin was reported in 41% of patients wearing thigh-high and 27% in patients wearing knee-high compression stockings.
 Consequently, 22% of thigh-high wearers and 14% of knee-high wearers stopped the treatment.